MrPicklePinosaur/trainos/docs/K4.typ

 The Marklin control TUI from Assignment 0 was ported to `trainos`.
 It uses tasks and message passing to lower the latency of data updates and UI re-renders.
-The UI includes a prompt to enter commands, diagonistic information, a list of recently triggered sensors, and a table for switch states.
+The UI includes a prompt to enter commands, diagnostic information, a list of recently triggered sensors, and a table for switch states.

 The following commands are supported: